 Instead of re-positioning cells by cutting and pasting, click and drag the cells instead.
 This ensures the cell name references the new location.

 When saving the template, if there are any missing cell names, a validation window will appear listing the problems and providing tips on how to correct them.
 Each template style has its own set of validation rules which must be satisfied before the template can be saved.
 For example, some template styles will ensure cell names are positioned properly in relation to each other.

 The template will only save when all validation rules have been satisfied.
 This ensures PrintableCal can properly generate calendars using the customized template.

 If you don't have the time or expertise to develop a custom template, we provide this service at a very affordable price.
-Please send a description or (preferably) a mockup of what you'd like the template to contain to email@example.com.
+Please contact us using the form below.
+Include a description of what you'd like the template to contain.
 We'll estimate how long it will take us to create the template and provide you a quote for this service.
 We're speedy-quick and since we developed PrintableCal, we know all the ins and outs of customizing templates.

 Don't have PrintableCal yet?